dmocon/dmocon/README.md

 ### Hi there 👋

+I’m Darren M. OConnell (@dmocon)

+Currently working on my return to programming.
+I will be adding my projects here soon.

 <!--
 **dmocon/dmocon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.